weecology/MATSS-forecasting/README.md

 ### Analysis Code

-The main control of analysis scripts will be in the `analysis` folder.
+The main control of analysis scripts can be found in `analysis/main.R`.
-We suggest you start by running `main.R`.

 ### Reports